 Saturday, November 3rd, Selah traveled to Pullman High School for a crossover match that would decide who gets a bid to state.
 Selah’s record was 11-6 but, after playing Pullman, their record is now 11-7.
 Pullman won all the sets with the set scores 25-17, 25-16, and 25-17.
 Pullman played one of the best games of the season and the Hounds will use this win to push them further in state.
 Addison Hawes had a great serving game with a total of four aces.
 Mikayla Uhlenkott had a good game defensively and offensively.
 She had 14 kills and 14 digs.
 Setter Lucy Gao had five blocks and 31 assists.
 Pullman is looking forward to state and are working to finish strong.
 Pullman will be leaving on November 8th and will play on Saturday the 9th at 9:00 against Richfield.
 Quote of the Game:Hanna Gecas said before the game started, "States not ready for us, so let's show them how hard we had to work to get where we are now."

 On Saturday, October 28th, Pullman hosted districts.
-East Valley and Cheney played first to see who would play the Pullman Greyhounds for the league title.
+East Valley and Cheney played first to see who would go up against the Pullman Greyhounds for the league title.
 East Valley beat Cheney and then faced Pullman.
 The Hounds won easily with set scores of 25-12, 25-16, and 24-16.
 Pullman was very strong offensively, Maddy Oelke leading the Greyhounds with ten kills.
 Pullman setter, Lucy Gao, also had a strong offensive game with eight kills and led the team in sets with 24 assists.
-Throughout the game, the Hounds' back row was solid, picking up almost everything that East Valley would throw down and initiating several attacks.
-Hanna Gecas led in digs with a total of thirteen.
-Pullman played skillfully all around, and their record is now 13-1.
+Throughout the game, the Hounds' back row was solid, picking up almost everything that East Valley was throwing down and initiating several attacks.
+Hanna Gecas, Pullman's libero, led in digs at an impressive total of thirteen.
+Pullman played skillfully all around, and their record now comes to 13-1.
 They are looking to earn a bid to state with a crossover match on November 3rd.

 Quote of the Match: At the end of the match Kali Gesser told the Lewiston tribune, “I’m very proud of this team.”